Gbengard/aws-alb-session-stickiness/README.md

-# GitHub Project: ALB Session Stickiness Demo
+# ALB Session Stickiness Demo

-This GitHub project provides a demonstration of ALB session stickiness using an Application Load Balancer (ALB) managed session cookie called `AWSALB`.
+This project provides a demonstration of ALB session stickiness using an Application Load Balancer (ALB) managed session cookie called `AWSALB`.
 The demo consists of several key steps:

 ## Key Steps: